samuelcajahuaringa/MassCCS_doc/getting_started/fullparameters.rst

 Complete Parameters description
 ===============================

-Each possible program option that can be used in an input file will be listed in the following few sections of this manual along with a brief explanation of it's functionality.
-It should be noted that not every option is required to be included in an input file, and the user can choose which (if any) are appropriate for their calculations.
-Thus, all options, including the input file itself, is optional.
-As a result, each variable that can be changed will also have a default value.
+Each possible program option that can be used in the parameter input file is listed below along with a brief description of its functionality.
+It is worth mentioning that not all CHAPTER options need to be included in the parameter input file.
+The user can choose which ones (if any) are appropriate for their simulation.
+In this way, all options, including the parameter input file itself, are optional.
+As a result, each changeable variable also has a default value.

 numberProbe-tag
 ---------------
-Default: 1000
-number of trajectories calculations per CCS integral.
+Number of trajectories calculations per CCS integral.
+Default value: 1000

 nIter-tag
 ---------
-Default: 10
-number of CCS integrals.
+Number of CCS integrals.
+Default value: 10

 nthreads-tag
 ------------
+Number of threads allocated for execution.
-Default: maximal available threads number of threads.
+Default value: maximal available threads

 Temp-tag
 --------
-Default: 298.0 K
-Temperature of buffer gas in Kelvin.
+Temperature, in Kelvin, of the buffer gas.
+Default value: 298.0 K.

 seed-tag
 --------
-random number seed to use for random positions of buffer gas around the target molecule and generate their velocities distribution according to the select temperature.
+The seed of random number generator is used to positon the atoms/molecules of the buffer gas around the target molecule and generate their velocity distribution according to the chosen temperature

 dt-tag
 ------
+Time step, in femtosecods (fs).
-Default: 10 fs
+Default value: 10 fs
-time step in fs.

 skin-tag
 --------
-Default: 0.01 Å
-skin size of unit cell
+Skin size of unit cell used in the Linked-Cell algorithm.
+Default value: 0.01 Å

 GasBuffer-tag
 -------------
-Default: He
-select buffer gas type between He or N2 or CO2.
+Buffer gas selection - helium (He), nitrogen (N2), or carbon dioxide (CO2).
+Default value: He.

 Equipotential-tag
 -----------------
-Default: no
-Calculation of ellipsoid enveloped around the target molecule to shoot the buffer gas.
-Select yes to perform equipotential calculation that is very slowly for lager sytems (more than 50,000 atoms) or no if applied cutoff radius to the force calculations.
+Ellipsoid type selection.
+If selected "yes", an equipotential surface is calculated according to the shape of the target molecule.
+Then, an ellipsoid is fitted to this surface and magnified uniformly in each direction until the equipotential surface fits completely inside the ellipsoid.
+This procedure is quite time consuming for large systems.
+If "no" is selected, the calculation of the ellipsoid is based solely on the geometric shape of the target molecule.
+Defaltu value: no.

 Short-range cutoff-tag
 ----------------------
+If sected "yes", a cutoff radius is applied when calculating Lennard-Jones forces.
+If "no" is selected, the calculation of Lennard-Jones forces is performed on all atoms.
-Default: yes
+Default value: yes
-select yes to applied cutoff to Lennard-Jones force or no to otherwise.

 LJ-cutoff-tag
 -------------
-Default: 10.0 Å
-radius cutoff of Lennard-Jones force.
+Cutoff radius of Lennard-Jones forces.
+Default value: 12.0 Å

 Long-range forces-tag
 ---------------------
+If selected "yes", long-range forces (ion-quadrupole forces) are also calculated.
+If "no" is selected, only Lennard-Jones (and ion-induced dipole) forces are calculated.
-Default: no
+Default value: no
-select yes to applied long-range forces or no to otherwise.

 Long-range cutoff-tag
 ---------------------
+If sected "yes", a cutoff radius is applied when calculating long-range forces.
+If "no" is selected, the calculation of long-range forces is performed on all atoms.
-Default: no
+Default value: no
-select yes to applied cutoff to long-range forces or no to otherwise.

 Coul-cutoff-tag
 ---------------
-Default: 20.0 Å
-radius cutoff of long-range force.
+Cutoff radius of long-range forces.
+Default value: 25.0 Å

 polarizabilty-tag
 -----------------
+If selected "yes", ion-induced dipole forces are also calculated.
+If "no" is selected, only Lennard-Jones (and ion-quadrupole) forces are calculated.
-Default: no
+Default value: no
-select yes to applied induce dipole interactions or no to otherwise.

 .. warning::
     MassCCS can also handle other linear buffer molecules like CO2, although the